bhushan-bafna/spring-boot-tech-app/spring-boot-tech-web/README.md

 	This Application is created using the spring-boot-starter-web as an dependency instead of using the spring-boot-starter

 ***Automatic Property Expansion Using Maven
 You can automatically expand properties from the Maven project by using resource filtering.
-If you use the spring-boot-starter-parent, you can then refer to your Maven ‘project properties’ with @..@ placeholders, as shown in the following example:
+If you use the spring-boot-starter-parent, you can then refer to your Maven ï¿½project propertiesï¿½ with @..@ placeholders, as shown in the following example:

 YAML
 app: